-Native to South Africa and Mozambique, Jade plants are succulents known around the world as symbols of good luck and friendship.
+Native to South Africa and Mozambique, jade plants are succulents known around the world as symbols of good luck and friendship.
 They are often given as gifts to wish luck in new endeavors, or in a new year.
-A flowering jade plant is an especially potent symbol of friendship.
-The plant won’t flower unless it is very well taken care of.
-In the same way, dedicated care of friendship makes that friendship blossom.
+A flowering jade plant is an especially potent symbol of friendship because the plant won’t flower unless it is very well taken care of.

 Since friendship can be one of the most enduring of relationships, it’s not surprising that some common symbols of friendship are gemstones.

 Lapis Lazuli.
 Lapis lazuli is a deep blue gemstone that long been a symbol both of friendship and of truth.
-Lapis Lazuli has been mined in the mountains of modern-day Afghanistan for over 6000 years, and for all of that time, human beings have been fascinated by the color and symbolic characteristics of this rock.
+Lapis Lazuli has been mined in the mountains of modern-day Afghanistan for over 6000 years, and human beings have always been fascinated by the color and symbolic characteristics of this rock.
 It is shaped for use in jewelry but also carved into functional or art objects.

 It is appropriate that lapis lazuli symbolizes friendship and truth.
 These two things are closely related.
 The strongest, longest-lasting friendships are the most honest.
 We rely on our friends to tell us the truth when nobody else can or will.
-Friends who don't speak honestly to us are not truly friends, and eventually, those relationships will fade.
 The people who stand by us through thick and thin, and always tell it like it, are our true friends.
 These friends are worthy of a symbol as ancient and deep as lapis lazuli.

 Topaz is another traditional symbol of friendship.
 Whereas lapis lazuli focuses on the strength of honesty in a friendship, topaz symbolizes fidelity.
-Friends who leave you in difficult times, or can't handle any conflict, are not truly friends.
 A strong friendship requires commitment and faithfulness.
 Arguments, misunderstandings, and distance happen in any relationship, but a faithful friend is somebody who will keep showing up and work through these difficulties with you.

 Many symbols of friendship aren’t objects, but rather written or drawn representations.
 These are often also made into three-dimensional objects, such as jewelry or keepsakes.